chrisdchristo/capsule-maven-plugin/README.md

 * `<includeApp> (Optional)`: Specify whether the app itself should be embedded.
 Default is true.
 * `<includeCompileDep> (Optional)`: Specify whether compile scope dependencies should be embedded.
 Default is true.
 * `<includeRuntimeDep> (Optional)`: Specify whether runtime scope dependencies should be embedded.
 Default is true.
+* `<includeProvidedDep> (Optional)`: Specify whether provided scope dependencies should be embedded.
+Default is false.
 * `<includeSystemDep> (Optional)`: Specify whether system scope dependencies should be embedded.
 Default is false.
+* `<includeTestDep> (Optional)`: Specify whether test scope dependencies should be embedded.
+Default is false.
 * `<includeTransitiveDep> (Optional)`: Specify whether transitive dependencies should also be embedded.
 Default is true.
 * `<includeOptionalDep> (Optional)`: Specify whether optional dependencies should also be embedded.
 The default is false.
 * `<resolveApp> (Optional)`: Specifies whether the app should be resolved at launch.
 The default is false.
 * `<resolveCompileDep> (Optional)`: Specifies whether the compile scoped dependencies should be resolved at launch.
 The default is false.
 * `<resolveRuntimeDep> (Optional)`: Specifies whether the runtime scoped dependencies should be resolved at launch.
 The default is false.
+* `<resolveProvidedDep> (Optional)`: Specifies whether the system scoped dependencies should be resolved at launch.
+The default is false.
 * `<resolveSystemDep> (Optional)`: Specifies whether the system scoped dependencies should be resolved at launch.
+The default is false.
+* `<resolveTestDep> (Optional)`: Specifies whether the test scoped dependencies should be resolved at launch.
 The default is false.
 * `<resolveTransitiveDep> (Optional)`: Specifies whether the transitive dependencies should be resolved at launch.
 The default is false.
 * `<manifest> (Optional)`: The set of additional manifest entries, for e.g `JVM-Args`.
 See [capsule](http://www.capsule.io/reference/) for an exhaustive list.
 Note you do **not** need `Main-Class`, `Application-Class`, `Application`, `Dependencies` and `System-Properties` as these are generated automatically.
 * `<modes> (Optional)`: Define a set of `<mode>` with its own set of `<properties>` and `<manifest>` entries to categorise the capsule into different modes.
 The mode can be set at runtime.
 [See more here](https://github.com/chrischristo/capsule-maven-plugin#modes).